DarrelASandbox/data-structures-and-algorithms/colt-steele/README.md

    - Can you understand it at a glance?
    - Can you use the result or method for some other problem?
    - Can you improve the performance of your solution?
-   - Can you think of other ways to refector?
+   - Can you think of other ways to refactor?
    - How have other people solved this problem?

 &nbsp;